SalishSeaCast/docs/code-notes/salishsea-nemo/simple-domain.rst

 ------

 Tidal elevations are based on the 3D model tides, averaged across the mouth of the Strait of Juan de Fuca.
-Tidal currents for U are also based on 3D model U tidal currents, averaged across the boundary.
+Tidal currents for U are also based on 3D tidal currents, averaged across the boundary.
 Tidal currents for V are ignored.
-Some adjustments to the tidal currents are made to enforce rapid velocties over the sill since the horizontal constriction is not presnet in the 2D domain.
+Some adjustments to the tidal currents are made to enforce rapid velocties over the sill since the horizontal constriction is not present in the 2D domain.
 See :file:`/data/nsoontie/MEOPAR/2Ddomain/Generate_2D_Tides.ipynb` for generation of tide forcing files.

 Namelists